How Does Cannabis Help With Arthritis?

 Learn More: https://www.ncbi.nlm.nih.gov/pubmed/21683763

 Essentially, all of these scientific studies support one of the key principles of medicinal marijuana: both non-psychoactive CBD and psychoactive THC work wonders for those suffering from joint pain.
 Several studies have validated CBD’s efficacy as an anti-inflammatory and pain-relieving option for managing arthritis.

 Which CBD products help with arthritis?

-When you set out to create a CBD regimen to manage arthritis or related conditions, you should note that CBD is most effective when used as a daily preventative treatment.
-In short, CBD should be used regularly for maximum relief.
-It may also be a powerful supplement for managing sudden flares, but regular doses will help you establish a solid concentration of CBD in your system so that you can reap the preventative and protective properties of the cannabinoid.
+When you set out to create a CBD regimen to manage arthritis or related conditions, keep in mind that using CBD for arthritis has not yet been proven effective.
+Still, you’ll find many anecdotal reports of CBD making a significant difference in arthritis symptoms, especially when systemic and topical CBD products are used regularly.
+Using CBD as a regular, preventative measure may be the first step in a cannabidiol routine for this condition.
+If CBD works for you, it may also help in managing sudden flares, but regular doses will help you establish a solid concentration of CBD in your system so that you can reap the preventative and protective properties of the cannabinoid.